 The part of this that really blows my mind is the use of the mixer brush to blend color, highlight and shadow on the low frequency layer.
 Now, within FS 2.0, you can grab the mixer brush and make perfectly blended transitions even in tough spaces (like near edges) instead of having to bother with the lasso tool and run a gaussian blur for each selection.

-The best part of all, is that you can use this for literally any situation.
+You can use this method of Frequency Separation for literally any situation.

 I use FS 2.0 on a daily basis and even though I primarily shoot food and beverage, I will occasionally take on retouching jobs and I have yet to run into an issue that I couldn’t solve with FS 2.0 when it comes to texture clean up.
 It really is THAT good.
 I also prefer it for basic cleaning over the healing brush because it is just as fast and I never have to worry about the healing brush sampling the wrong thing.

 While there is a learning curve to advanced Photoshop techniques, I will say that this one isn’t steep and it is more than worth the time it takes to learn and master.
 What makes FS 2.0 is so valuable is the immense amount of time it will save you.
-FS 2.0 cut my time clean up time in post by half while making it more fun and less frustrating, which means I can now get twice as much done as I could before.
+Frequency Separation 2.0 cut my clean up time in post-production by half while making it more fun and less frustrating, which means I can now get twice as much done as I could before.

 In this tutorial, Earth goes into exactly how to create the frequency separation action and uses it on several different textures.
 He is the one that invented this action and worked with Adobe to develop it.